Is Fibromyalgia a Disability in Ontario?

 Know the Status of Fibromyalgia Disability in Canada

 The first question, “Is Fibromyalgia considered a disability in Ontario,” is an easy one.
-It is, but to be successful with a claim, it’s wise to hire a lawyer and assemble all the documentation noted above.
-Next, it’s important to understand that getting CPP (Canada Pension Plan) disability benefits represent one of eight types of payments you can get if you can show that Fibromyalgia keeps you from working.
+Fibromyalgia is listed as a disorder that qualifies for disability benefits in Ontario and throughout Canada.
+To be successful with a fibromyalgia disability claim, however, it’s wise to hire a lawyer and assemble all the documentation noted above.
+Next, it’s important to understand that getting CPP (Canada Pension Plan) disability benefits represent one of eight types of payments you can get if you can show that Fibromyalgia keeps you from working and are hoping to collect a fibromyalgia disability living allowance.
 Other categories of benefits you might be able to get include employment insurance, short-term disability, a tax credit, provincial benefits, workers comp, veterans affairs benefits, and long-term disability insurance.

 Qualifying for Fibromyalgia Disability In Canada